kobs0N/Hacking-Cheatsheet/README.md

-# Red Team and OPSEC
+# Red Team and OPSEC - 2023 Edition

 > The quieter you become, the more you are able to hear 🥷

 ## Basic System Info
 - `systeminfo`: Show detailed configuration about the computer and OS.